wp-plugins/amr-users/readme.txt

 === amr-users ===
 Contributors: anmari
 Tags: user, users, reports, lists, stats, statistics, members, membership, authors, subscribers, post counts, comment counts, csv, export, search
-Version: 3.1
+Version: 3.2
 Requires at least: 2.7
 Tested up to: 3.2.1
 Stable tag: trunk

+User listings, member directories, search, filter, export.
+Digs deep into data created by other plugins to produce a unified user listings.

 == Description ==
 Configurable user listings by meta keys and values, comment count and post count.
-Includes User Search, bulk action, configurable action links, display, inclusion, exclusion, sorting configuration and an option to export to CSV.
+Includes User Search, bulk actions like delete, configurable action links, display, inclusion, exclusion, sorting configuration and an option to export to CSV.
 Make some lists public to use in with a shortcode.
 You must ensure that you suitably define the fields, lists and protection for the shortcode to manage your users privacy.

-For more information, please see the plugins website [wpusersplugin](http://wpusersplugin.com/)
+For more information, please see the [wordpress user directory and search plugin website](http://wpusersplugin.com/)

-The administrator designs and setup the reports for less skilled editors or website managers.
-Some lists are provided pre-configured to get you going - you can add more or change these.
+Some lists pre-configured to get you going - you can add more or change these.

-The fields listed depend on the plugins that you have in use, and on the meta data that the plugins may have created.
 You must have some data to see the fields.
 In the Screenshots you may see data from subscribe 2, register plus and your members plugins.

-It uses a cacheing system to improve the response for large user sites.
+Cacheing used to improve the response for large user sites.
 Cache's will be updated on update of user records, or by cron job, or on manual request.

-If anyone would like to offer some translations for other languages, please do.
+Addons available for special requirements (subscribe2 integration, cimy extra fields interation, multi site

-You may also be interested in [amr-user-templates](http://webdesign.anmari.com/plugins/amr-user-templates/) Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.
+You may also be interested in amr-user-templates [a wordpress user admin screens plugin](http://webdesign.anmari.com/plugins/amr-user-templates/) Simplify the  admin screens (dashboard boxes, screen options etc) of any new users (or reset existing) by role.

 Please check your system meets the following requirements:
 *	PHP > 5.2